yoonsery/Habit_Tracker/README.md

   the object already exists should be immutable
 - setState is asynchronous
 - PureComponent do a shallow comparison

+### Refactor the code for the testing

+  - Bring the business logic to the class HabitPresenter

 ### To prevent enroll empty string use trim()